Create-Node-App/cna-templates/README.md

-# React Extensions
+# Create Node App Templates and Extensions

-This is the official repository for `create-react-webpack-project` extensions.
+This is the official repository for `create-node-app` templates and extensions.

 ## Build Status